 Most buyers of new build residence in Knightsbridge contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is completed.
 This is because house builders in Knightsbridge typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Knightsbridge or who has acted in the same development.

-Due to the encouragement of my in-laws I had a survey completed on a house in Knightsbridge before retaining solicitors.
+Due to the encouragement of my in-laws I had a survey completed on a house in Knightsbridge in advance of appointing lawyers.
 I have been told that there is a flying freehold element to the house.
-Our surveyor advised that some lenders will refuse to give a loan on this type of premises.
+My surveyor has said that some lenders tend refuse to issue a mortgage on a flying freehold property.

 It depends who your proposed lender is.
-Santander has different requirements for example to Nationwide.
-If you e-mail us we can investigate further via the relevant mortgage company.
-If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Knightsbridge.
+HSBC has different requirements from Halifax.
+If you e-mail us we can investigate further with the relevant bank.
+If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Knightsbridge.
 Conveyancing may be slightly more expensive based on your lender's requirements.